 5. Determine How Much You Can Afford to Spend on a Car

 Cars are a big expense.
 The last thing you want is to lock yourself into a monthly payment you can’t afford.

 Before buying a new set of wheels, ask yourself these seven questions to determine how much car you can afford.
-Use the embedded car loan calculator to understand what your monthly costs will be.

 6. Make a Budget for Maintenance and Repairs